 Composed with two canvases or made to look like two, spontaneous techniques in one are contrasted with carefully blended transitions in the other.
-Each canvas is a composition in itself, but as with the Landscape Progression series, the relationship between the two becomes greater than the sum of its parts.
+Each canvas is complete in itself, but as with Landscape Progression and the Combinations series, the changes in the differences and relationship between the two become the larger subject.

 Digital Prints 2022-3

 These digital prints on metal and paper are not printed reproductions of paintings, but original artwork using the computer.
 I paint the raw materials, photograph them, and then use Photoshop as a tool to create more complex illusions, raising questions about the fragmentation and erosion of past realities, and conservation.